-The Field Instructor provides ratings of each of the practice behaviors which are associated with the competencies, using the following Likert scale: 1=Never demonstrates competency in practice behavior, 2=occasionally demonstrates competence in practice behavior, 3=sometimes demonstrates competence in practice behavior, 4=demonstrates competence in practice behavior most of the time, 5=demonstrates competence in practice behavior all of the time.
+The Field Instructor provides ratings of each of the practice behaviors which are associated with the competencies, using the following Likert scale: 1=Never demonstrates competency in practice behavior, 2=occasionally demonstrates competence in practice behavior, 3=sometimes demonstrates competence in practice behavior, 4=demonstrates competence in practice behavior all of the time.
 Students receive scores for all practice behaviors and the average score for practice behaviors within each competence is calculated.
 While these scores do not directly equate with the course grade, they do receive considerable weight in determining the final grade of Satisfactory or Unsatisfactory.

 The completed evaluations are submitted to the Seminar Instructor for review and comments.
-The Seminar Instructor makes a recommendation to the Field Director regarding grades (satisfactory or unsatisfactory) based on information gathered during field visits, midterm and final evaluations, input from Field Instructors and/or Supervisors, and observations from the seminar class.
+The Seminar Instructor assigns a grade (satisfactory or unsatisfactory) based on information gathered during field visits, midyear and final evaluations, input from Field Instructors and/or Supervisors, and observations from the seminar class.
 The Seminar Instructor or Field Director can ask for input or obtain consultation from the field committee if necessary.
-The Field Director assigns the final grade.
 In addition to the evaluation scores submitted by the Field Instructor, the final grade may take into account the Seminar Instructor's comments, the Field Instructor's comments and materials submitted by the student.